-The plan will seek to promote further development of this sector in the future through maintaining the natural and historic environment that provides the backdrop to every visitors' experience of the parish, and will seek to permit developments for the enhancement of tourism, where this is supported by clear evidence.
+8.6.9 The plan will seek to promote further development of this sector in the future through maintaining the natural and historic environment that provides the backdrop to every visitors' experience of the parish, and will seek to permit developments for the enhancement of tourism, where this is supported by clear evidence.
 New development will not normally be permitted in the countryside but small-scale applications associated with farm diversification will be considered on their merits.
 The current absence of a café in Lazonby village is seen as an important deficiency (noted during the consultation exercises), both with regards promoting tourism and community cohesion.
 The plan will support an application for the establishment of a café in suitable premises.
 This policy does not affect existing permitted development rights, where they exist, nor is it intended to apply to new, or replacement farm buildings related to farming activities.

-Policy B2: Farm Diversification and Buildings Outside Current Settlement Areas New development and extensions to existing buildings, intended to benefit farm diversification, for example cottage industries, holiday rentals and principal residences for sole occupancy by the owners (see Glossary), will be supported provided that:
+Policy B2: Farm diversification and buildings outside current settlement areas New development and extensions to existing buildings, intended to benefit farm diversification, will be supported in the following circumstances: Provided that:

-- 1) they conform to the Design Guide; - 2) the site is accessible by an existing track or road to the public highway; - 3) in the case of new buildings, existing structures for repair or conversion are not present, or available for the proposed use.

-Any planning permissions granted with respect to Policy B2 will primarily be associated with the conversion of existing barns or other farm structures to bed and breakfast or self-catering accommodation.
+- 1) they conform to the Design Guide; - 2) the site is accessible; - 3) if the buildings are for tourism purposes, clear evidence for the use can be provided; - 4) in the case of new buildings, where existing structures for repair or conversion are not available for the proposed use; - 5) new buildings will only be permitted in exceptional cases where existing structures for repair or conversion are not present; - 6) new dwellings will only be supported where there is a restriction to ensure its occupancy as a Principal Residence. - 8.6.10 Any permissions granted with respect to Policy B2 will be associated with the conversion of existing barns or other farm structures to bed and breakfast or self-catering accommodation.
 Any new buildings will be expected to be constructed in a style and using materials that closely match the principal farm buildings.
 New buildings away from existing settlements or farms will not normally be allowed.
-Permitted development rights will be severely curtailed or entirely removed upon the granting of planning permission.
+Permitted development rights will be severely curtailed or entirely removed as one of the conditions attendant upon any such development.